 - 1 green bell pepper, chopped

-- salt, black pepper, cayenne pepper, and hot sauce to taste
+- additional salt, black pepper, and cayenne pepper to taste, optional

-- Add the chicken breasts to the pot, and cover loosely.
+- Add the chicken broth to the pot.

-- Cook for 5 minutes, or until the vegetables start to soften.
+- When boiling, add the carrots to the pot, then cook for about 5 minutes, stirring occassionally, until the carrots start to soften.

 - Finally, stir the raw seasoned chicken and the fusilli to the pot.